klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost.md

 The below table shows the computation cost of EVM opcodes.
 The computation cost was determined based on experiments.

+In the process of importing Ethereum Istanbul hardfork, some computation costs are changed.
+Please refer to the table below for computation cost change.
+If there's any change, they are marked as follows: [Original, Istanbul].

 | Opcode | ComputationCost |
 | :--- | ---: |
 | STOP | 0 |